thnee/blotter/content/articles/cloud-network-design.md

 AWS has some arbitrary limitations:

-- VPCs require a network range, not just Subnets.
+- It's not just Subnets that have a netmask, VPCs require them too.
-- You have to mask VPCs at `/16` or smaller.
+- VPCs must be sliced at `/16` or smaller.
-  (smaller network size meaning a larger netmask number, e.g. `/17` or `/20`).
+  (Smaller network size meaning a larger netmask, e.g. `/17` or `/20`).
 - Subnets are created per Availability Zone, not per Region.

 This means that we can't actually utilize a `/8` range completely freely, but that's ok because we really do want to allocate some space for multiple VPCs anyway.

-But it also means that you will end up wasting more space, in order to maintain some sanity and symmetry.
+But it also means that we will end up wasting more space, in order to maintain some sanity and symmetry.

 If our base network is sliced at `/8` and we create our VPCs sliced at `/16`,